thycotic/dsv-docs/product/QuickStart/secrets/index.md

   "version": "0"
 }
 ```

+Files may also be used to enter attributes `--attributes` or a description `--desc`
 ### Direct Command

 Instead of using a file, the data can be entered as part of the command: